aspose-words/Aspose.Words-Documentation/en/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/find-and-replace-text-in-documents/_index.md

 {{% alert color="primary" %}}

-See more details in the ["Find and Replace"](/words/java/find-and-replace/) article.
+See more details in the [Find and Replace](/words/java/find-and-replace/) article.

 {{% /alert %}}